 About these Blondie Brownies

-And where the blondies are touching the edge of the pan, they taste like crispy sugar.
+And where the blondies touched the edge of the pan when baked, they taste like crispy sugar.

 Let’s check out the ingredients.

-Biscoff cookie butter spread (crunchy or smooth), butter (solid/chilled*, salted or unsalted), brown sugar, flour, egg, granulated sugar, baking powder, baking soda, vanilla extract and salt
+Biscoff cookie butter spread (smooth), butter (solid/chilled, salted), brown sugar (light), flour, egg, granulated sugar, baking powder, baking soda, vanilla extract and salt

 Equipment – 9 x 9-inch metal baking pan and parchment paper